 How to Make Bias Tape for Sewing Projects

-Align your diagonal edges right sides together and offset the corners a little to allow for the seam allowance.
+Align your diagonal line right sides together and offset the corners a little to allow for the seam allowance.
 I use a 1/4″ seam allowance as I sew my strips together.
 You can pin or clip your edges if you’d like, but I prefer to place my strips while I’m at my sewing machine and find I usually don’t need to pin or clip.

 How to Make Bias Tape for Sewing Projects